geoign/toporgb/README.md

 ## Why TopoRGB?
 TopoRGB is an alternative to TerrainRGB or Terrrarium.
 - TerrainRGB & Terrarium is NOT human readable but TopoRGB is.
-- TopoRGB is human readable but also multimodal AI readable.
+- TopoRGB is human readable but also readable by multimodal AIs.

 ## Resolution
 TopoRGB has approx. 1-m height resolution.